(4 votes, average: 5.00 out of 5)

 Also Read: Secure Email SSL Certificate with Digital Signature

-Likewise, it should be covered as employee awareness training by an organization so employees can get to know if an email message is a scam and report it.
+Likewise, it should be covered as an organization’s employee awareness training so employees can know if an email message is a scam and report it.

 Further, while reporting such type of information regarding scam emails, employees should provide to the IT department are: